Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: Mixing and Pseudo integrability

+We would like to remark that this definition can be extended to all random billiards map.
+For more details, see \cite{Quas}.

-In deterministic circular billiards on a surface of constant curvature, we can conclude that the application F is not ergodic due to billiard integrability.
-However, we will show that in the random case, we will have that the application is mixing when the $\alpha$ parameter is an irrational number.
-This is the case that greatly differs the deterministic from the random.
+In the deterministic case, the billiards map on a surface of constant curvature cannot be ergodic due to its integrability.
+However, we will show that, in the random case, the map is mixing whenever the parameter $\alpha$ is irrational with $\pi$.
+This is one of the features that strongly differs the deterministic case from the random one.

-In the case where the parameter $\alpha$ is a rational number, we are able to find invariant regions whose measure is different from 0 and 1, so it cannot be ergodic.
-For example, we can use the Proposition 3.10 of \cite{Vales}.
+On the other hand, when the parameter $\alpha$ is rational with $\pi$, we are able to find invariant regions whose measure is different from 0 and 1, so it cannot be ergodic.
+In order to see this we can use, for example, \cite[Proposition~3.10]{Vales}.

-\begin{theorem}[Main Theorem] Consider a surface of constant curvature.
-The random circular billiard map generated by the Feres map with parameter $\alpha$ is mixing if and only if $\frac{\alpha}{\pi}$ is an irrational number. \end{theorem}
+\begin{theorem}[Main Theorem] Considering a surface of constant curvature, the random circular billiard map is mixing if and only if $\frac{\alpha}{\pi}$ is an irrational number. \end{theorem}